-You can even try and visit Bucalan village to get a traditional Pinoy tattoo from the oldest tattoo artist in the world (103 years old according to the last article published on the subject).
+You can even visit Bucalan village to get a traditional Pinoy tattoo from the oldest tattoo artist in the world (103 years old, according to the last article published on the subject).

-13. All the Island-hopping tour routes in El Nido are pretty much the same, so in my opinion, there is no need to book more than one tour at the get-go.
-Try it, and if you decide that you vibe with the concept, make another booking.
+13. All the Island-hopping tour routes in El-Nido are pretty much the same, so in my opinion, there is no need to book more than one tour at the get-go.
+Try it out, and if you decide that you vibe with the concept, make another booking.

-Side note: the meals provided on these tours are a real treat, and are easily the best food I had throughout the whole trip.
+Side note: the meals provided on these tours are a real treat and easily the best food I had throughout the whole trip.

-14. Speaking of food, I recommend packing with you some emergency energy bars or cup noodles.
+14. Speaking of food, I recommend packing some emergency energy bars or cup noodles with you.